desjare/mtsmerge/README.md

 mtsmerge.py utility script

 This script is used to convert MTS files that are outputted from my pvr to mp4. mts stands for MPEG Transport Stream.
 An MTS file is a video saved in the Advanced Video Coding High Definition (AVCHD) format.

+PVR sometimes uses older filesystem that supports only 4GB files and can split you media into several files.
+This is not very practical to watch a movie so I wrote this script.

 The script simply merge file sequences (mts, mts1, mts2, mts3) of files having the same file name.
 Then, it convert it to mp4.
 It does it all using [ffmpeg](https://ffmpeg.org/).